jcundill/streeto/GettingStarted.md

 ![Image](./doc/showingcourse.png)

-You can inspect the details of the course, see [Viewing Course Details](./ViewCourseDetails.md) for more information, and you can manually edit the course StreetO generated for you, see [Placing Controls](./PlacingControls.md) for more information about this.
+You can inspect the details of the course and its legs, see [Viewing Course Details](./ViewCourseDetails.md) for more information, and you can manually edit the course StreetO generated for you, see [Placing Controls](./PlacingControls.md) for more information about this.